-Resolver can help you submit your case to the local Authority and if the issue cannot be resolved then send your case for independent assessment by the Traffic Parking Tribunal.
+Resolver can help you submit your case to the local authority and if the issue cannot be resolved we will then send your case for independent assessment by the Traffic Parking Tribunal.

-If you have a parking complaint against any other Council
+If you have a parking complaint against a council

 For all other Councils - click here to complain, choose your Council and make a complaint.